 The whole goal of design thinking is to be inclusive and include the end users.
 From a business perspective it can reduce costs and expenses and create better business solutions.

-There is the story of Golden Gate Regional Center (GGRC) employees, Elizabeth Woodson and Saul Gurdus, enacting design thinking within their company to bring to their clients.
-GGRC provided financial support to clients who have developmental disabilities.
+Golden Gate Regional Center (GGRC) employees, Elizabeth Woodson and Saul Gurdus, enacted design thinking within their company to bring to their clients.
+GGRC provides financial support to clients who have developmental disabilities.
 To provide these services to people, GGRC has to first conduct a number of assessments with potential clients.

 To fix this, Elizabeth and Saul decided to try to bring GGRC to the people.

 They wanted to test if there was a better way to reach their customers and have a higher opt-in rate to their service.
-Working with them on a daily basis, they had already developed a great amount of empathy for their customers.
-They knew their problems stemmed from getting the customers to come to them and use their service.
+By working with their clients on a daily basis, they had already developed a great amount of empathy for their customers.
+They knew their problems stemmed from getting the customers to come to them to use their service.

-So, they brainstormed ideas and bought an RV.
+So, Elizabeth and Saul brainstormed ideas and bought an RV, creating a mobile office to meet with potential clients in their own neighborhoods.
 They went out and tested this idea with their customers and it ended up working.
 More customers opted into their service and they were also able to process their assessments faster since they were on-site with their customers.

-With these steps, they showed all of GGRC that there are different ways to operate their business and reach their customers so desperately in need of their services.
-They proved that experimentation was a good thing and just because they currently operate one way doesn't make that way the correct way.
+With these steps, they showed all of GGRC that there are different ways to operate their business and reach their customers.
+They proved that experimentation was a good thing and that just because they currently operate one way doesn't make it the correct way.

-As another example, IBM, from a product standpoint, has also started to enact their own version of design thinking and have had some great results.
+As another example, IBM, has also started to enact their own version of design thinking while developing products and has had some great results.

 The whole goal of design thinking is to include the end user.
-From a business perspective, it can reduce costs and help come up with better solutions to current work flows they have in place.
-It gives people and companies the freedom to experiment and to not be afraid to try new things.
+From a marketing perspective, it can reduce costs and help come up with better solutions to current work flows in place.
+Design thinking gives people and companies the freedom to experiment and to not be afraid to try new things.